DonaldSeo/JSRoguelike/README.md

 # JSRoguelike
-Classic Roguelike game developed in Javascript with rot.js: ROguelike Toolkit in JavaScript
+Classic Roguelike game developed in Javascript

+  library used:
+    -rot.js : ROguelike Toolkit in JavaScript